Tennis-Muchova marches into US Open semis with win over Cirstea | Sports-Games

 Tennis-Muchova marches into US Open semis with win over Cirstea

-But Muchova broke right back, and again for a 4-3 lead she would not relinquish as her net play, precise lobs and pinpoint serving carried the day.
-Cirstea missed a swinging volley to set up match point, which Muchova converted with a forehand winner to end the contest in just over an hour and a half.

-Karolina Muchova overwhelmed Romania's Sorana Cirstea 6-0 6-3 on Tuesday to set up a U.S. Open semi-final against American Coco Gauff.
-Muchova, seeded 10th, smacked 32 winners and played outstanding defence to see off the 33-year-old Cirstea at Arthur Ashe Stadium and reach her first U.S Open semi.
+Karolina Muchova was happy with all facets of her game as she overwhelmed Romania's Sorana Cirstea 6-0 6-3 on Tuesday to set up a U.S. Open semi-final against American Coco Gauff.
+Muchova, seeded 10th, smacked 32 winners and played outstanding defence to see off the 33-year-old Cirstea at Arthur Ashe Stadium and reach the last four at Flushing Meadows for the first time.

-"Unbelievable.
-It's a really sweet victory and this stadium, I mean, incredible," Muchova said.
-"Thank you to everyone who came and cheered."
+"I felt very good actually from the start till the end," Muchova told reporters.
+"I had a good feeling with the ball from the baseline, I felt good on the net, slicing, and with my whole game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)